homurachan/pytorch_cryoEM/README.md

 The pytorch-unbend excludes less patches than the old version.
 But the final results don't have much differences.

 The pytorch-ctftilt is not stable as the original version.
-To be fixed soon.
+Don't use --fit-tilt for ctffind_ctftilt_pytorch.py.

 # Usage